 Domain restrictions - Domain restrictions is a feature that allows you to only permit videos to be embedded in certain domains.
 Domain restrictions is an Account Owner privilege, and can be accessed from under the Account > Settings > Account menu.

 //fast.wistia.com/assets/external/E-v1.js.
 This is where the magic lives — it’s how we pull in stats, update customizations, and track views.
 So make sure it’s on your site!

 Email merge tags - Email merge tags are a way to share your videos in email campaigns.
 Email merge tags display a thumbnail (with a play button overlay) for the video in an email campaign, and link out to a specified page.
 Most email merge tags also track viewers' email addresses, and are tagged as identified viewers in your Audience page.
 Check out the full list of the email merge tags we provide on the Integrations help page.

 Embed & Share - Embed & Share is a modal that houses all different types of embed codes, and ways to share your videos with the world.
-This modal is only available for videos uploaded to Wistia (so you won't see if for audio or document files).
+This modal is only available for videos uploaded to Wistia (so you won’t see if for audio or document files).
 Here we house: inline embeds (both standard and fallback, or iframe), oembeds, popover embeds, email merge tags, and social sharing links.
-Embed & Share can be accessed from the Video Actions menu.
+Embed & Share can be accessed on your video’s page.